Dragonsteamtv/Programming_Languages/ethical_hacking/CTFs/PicoCTF/General_skills.md

 Comment:
 For this i had to think a little bit what these numbers where.
 But I soon got it.

-/// CTF 5: Static ain't always noise
+/// CTF: Static ain't always noise
 Description
 Can you look at the data in this binary: static{https://mercury.picoctf.net/static/0f6ea599582dcce7b4f1ba94e3617baf/static}?
 This BASH script{https://mercury.picoctf.net/static/0f6ea599582dcce7b4f1ba94e3617baf/ltdis.sh} might help!